tsenhungwu/Data-Engineer-Project/music_library/README.md

 - 2nd normal form
   - Have reached 1NF.
-  - All columns in the table must rely on the primary key (only one).
+  - All columns in the table must rely on the primary key.

 - 3rd normal form
   - Have reached 2NF.